aws-samples/foundation-model-benchmarking-tool/README.md

     3. **Prompt Template Directory**: Create a `prompt template` directory storing a `prompt_template.txt` file (configurable via the config files).
 This file will contain the prompt template that your specific model supports and prepare the payloads with this prompt template for inference purposes. `FMBT` already supports prompts compatible with the `Llama` models.

-    4. **Scripts Directory**: `Deploying models not natively available via SageMaker JumpStart` - for deploying models that are not natively available via SageMaker JumpStart i.e. anything not included in [this](https://sagemaker.readthedocs.io/en/stable/doc_utils/pretrainedmodels.html) list `FMBT` also supports a `bring your own script (BYOS)` mode.
+    4. **Scripts Directory** (`Deploying models not natively available via SageMaker JumpStart`): for deploying models that are not natively available via SageMaker JumpStart i.e. anything not included in [this](https://sagemaker.readthedocs.io/en/stable/doc_utils/pretrainedmodels.html) list `FMBT` also supports a `bring your own script (BYOS)` mode.
 Here are the steps to use BYOS.

         1. Create a Python script to deploy your model on a SageMaker endpoint.
 This script needs to have a `deploy` function that [`1_deploy_model.ipynb`](./1_deploy_model.ipynb) can invoke.
 See [`p4d_hf_tgi.py`](./scripts/p4d_hf_tgi.py) for reference.

         1. Place your deployment script in the `scripts` directory within your ***read bucket***.
-Add any associated `settings.properties` file in the same directory.

-            * If your script deploys a model directly from HuggingFace and needs to have access to a HuggingFace auth token, then create a file called `hf_token.txt` and put the auth token in that file.
+If your script deploys a model directly from HuggingFace and needs to have access to a HuggingFace auth token, then create a file called `hf_token.txt` and put the auth token in that file.
 The [`.gitignore`](.gitgnore) file in this repo has rules to not commit the `hf_token.txt` to the repo. `FMBT` is already compatible with:

-                * All models deployable via SageMaker Jumpstart
+            * All models deployable via `SageMaker Jumpstart`
             * Models deployable via the `HF TGI container`
             * Models deployable via the `Deep Java Library container`

 * **The ***write bucket*** will be created by you, and all metrics, reports and results will be generated in your account.** Once you have configured both buckets, your environment structure should be as follows:

 ```
-Create S3 Read Bucket - Configurable from the Config files
+S3 Read Bucket
         |
         |-----> Create directories for: (i)Tokenizer (contains tokenizer.json, config.json), (ii)Source data, (iii)Scripts, (iv)Prompt Template